Anton Tomaž Linhart: Views

 Linhart was an adherent of the Enlightenment worldview.
-He was a deist and was critical towards the privileges of the nobility and the Church.
+He was a deist for a time, later exhibiting agnostic views, and was critical towards the privileges of the nobility and the Church.
 Initially, he had a favourable opinion of the reforms of the Emperor Joseph II, but he was critical of his centralist policies as well as of his neglect of the various regional languages in the Habsburg Empire.

 Linhart was one of the first supporters of Austroslavism, a political program aiming to achieve a cultural and political emancipation of Slavic peoples within the Austrian Empire.